jamesfiltness/tuneify/README.md

 This kicks the Webpack dev server off on port 1111 and enables hot loading.

-IN another terminal window run:
+In another terminal window run:

 ```
 npm run tdd